csa-teachers-help/getting-started/Gitignore templates/README.md

-## Gitignore templates
+## Gitignore
-> More IDE specific gitignore files.
+>`.gitignore` files are helpful in making sure you only get files you care in student repos without the potential of other file types sneaking in

+This file is easiest to be in the root when getting started.
+Though you can have other `.gitignore` files in subdirectories depending on what needs to get ignored

-- The root ignore file covers multiple IDEs
+- The ignore file in the root covers multiple IDEs
-- These will be other specific IDE ignores or individualized useful ignore files
+- This folder will have various `.gitignore` files